Reducing thermal runaway in electric vehicles

-Through our work with the industry, we are creating solutions that will slow down thermal propagation to eliminate thermal runaway accidents and fatalities.
+Through our work with the industry, we are creating solutions that will slow down thermal propagation to eliminate thermal runaway in electric vehicles, and therefore the resulting accidents and fatalities.
 By reviewing the thermal density of the battery and thermal propagation materials such as our compression pads, both standard and our ‘plus’ range, we can effectively insulate the battery.
 Our ambition is to ensure a 10-minute safety period for the driver and its passengers.
 Due to the proven acceleration of fire in electric vehicle batteries, this window is crucial and could be the difference between survival and fatality.

 If you want to learn more about our experience with electric vehicle manufacturers, get in touch here.

 For more information on our compression pads, click here.